California State University (CSU) Scholarships

 Angelina Aliberti & Lawrence L. Ruggie Endowed

 Applicants must demonstrate financial need and be satisfactorily pursuing a course of study in the humanities, including law and the field of social work, but excluding military sciences.
 Scholarships are awarded on a rotational basis to all 23 campuses.
 Two $1,350 scholarships are awarded.
 For more information see the CSU Scholarship web site.
-This scholarship is not available at Cal State East Bay in 2012-2013.
+The 2013-14 application period is now closed.

 Dale M. Schoettler Scholarship for Visually Impaired Students

-The $6,000 award provides assistance for full-time students at CSU campuses who are declared legally blind.
+The $6,500 award provides assistance for full-time students at CSU campuses who are declared legally blind.
 CSU undergraduates or graduate students in any major field are eligible with a minimum cumulative GPA of 2.8 on a 4.0 scale.
 For more information see the CSU Scholarship web site.
-The 2012-2013 application is now open to May 11, 2012.
-Use the following link for the downloadable Fact Sheet and Application forms.
+The application is now open year round.
+Use the following links for the downloadable Fact Sheet and Application forms.

 Wilson C. Riles Education Scholarship